-For Applications After accepting the form, SCSB shall capture and upload the relevant details in the submitted by Investors electronic bidding system as specified by the stock exchange and may begin blocking to SCSBs: funds available in the bank account specified in the form, to the extent of the application money specified.
-For applications After accepting the application form, respective Intermediary shall capture and upload the submitted by relevant details in the electronic bidding system of the stock exchange.
-Post uploading, investors to they shall forward a schedule as per prescribed format along with the application forms intermediaries other to designated branches of the respective SCSBs for blocking of funds within one day of than SCSBs: closure of Offer.
-For applications After accepting the application form, respective intermediary shall capture and upload the submitted by relevant application details, including UPI ID, in the electronic bidding system of stock investors to exchange.
-Stock exchange shall share application details including the UPI ID with sponsor bank on a continuous basis, to enable sponsor bank to initiate mandate request on than SCSBs with use investors for blocking of funds.
-Sponsor bank shall initiate request for blocking of funds of UPI for payment: through NPCI to investor.
+For Applications After accepting the form, SCSB shall capture and upload the relevant details in the electronic bidding system as specified by the stock exchange and may begin blocking to SCSBs: funds available in the bank account specified in the form, to the extent of the application money specified.
+After accepting the application form, respective Intermediary shall capture and upload the relevant details in the electronic bidding system of the stock exchange.
+Post uploading, they shall forward a schedule as per prescribed format along with the application forms intermediaries other to designated branches of the respective SCSBs for blocking of funds within one day of than SCSBs: closure of Offer.
+For applications After accepting the application form, respective intermediary shall capture and upload the relevant application details, including UPI ID, in the electronic bidding system of stock investors to exchange.
+Stock exchange shall share application details including the UPI ID with sponsor bank on a continuous basis, to enable sponsor bank to initiate mandate request on investors for blocking of funds.
+Sponsor bank shall initiate request for blocking of funds · through NPCI to investor.
 Investor to accept mandate request for blocking of funds, on his/her mobile application, associated with UPI ID linked bank account.